leonore13/hamster_wheel/README.md

 Life is like a hamster wheel: Write bad adages andenjoy some derp projects.

-Files in this folder:
-guess.cpp - A number guessing game I implemented in C++.
+1. guess.cpp - A number guessing game I implemented in C++.